 Well, I’ve had opportunities to source one before, but I wanted to wait until a UK dealer bought some in.

 I thought I’d document a few of the features I’ve noticed.

 Firstly, aside from the need to remove the sling loops from the gas block, the HK SMR is a drop in fit for my HK416 PTW upper.
 Sling loop removal is common to the RS, too.
 In fact, Geissele’s instructions, which are included with the rail, even suggest how to do it.
 I used a hack saw.
 Ghetto.

 The HK SMR utilises the original HK 416 barrel nut, so Geissele does not include this item.

 A lot of thought has been put into this rail.
 The cross bolt, which intersects with the barrel nut and retains the rail, is redesigned.
 It is held semi-captive within the rail, which means when open it won’t fall out unless you mean to remove it.

 The threaded insert into which the cross bolt screws has a thread locking mechanism and comes complete with a slick of copper lubricant, to stop the threads from seizing.

 However, if preferred the original HK 416 cross bolt can be used.
-I’m assuming this goes for the VFC cross bolt which is provided with the SGT and Eagle Eye, but I haven’t tried it.

 The rail exhibits a pair of excellent QD sling swivel sockets, which are a must for two point sling users.